SumayyaAli11/sentiment_analysis/README.md

 ---

 ## Dataset
-The dataset used in this project is stored in `output.csv`.
+The dataset used in this project is stored in `McDonald_review.csv`.
 It contains the following columns:
 - `reviewer_id`
 - `store_name`
 - `category`